akononovicius/physRisk-content-repository/pages/students.md

 * During **the autumn of 2018** Ignas Kazakevičius, fifth year student at Vilnius University Faculty of Physics, wrote a term paper "Spurious long--range memory in immitative agent--based models".
+The student was supervised by dr. Vygintas Gontis.
 * During **the spring of 2018** Edvinas Butiškis, fourth year student at Vilnius University Faculty of Physics, wrote a bachelor thesis "Imitative model of opinion dynamics".
 The student was supervised by